 - The strands running horizontally are known as WEFT

-- In our Fabric, there are about 50 warp yarns in EVERY INCH (2.5 cm) of Fabric ... so about 3000 warp yarns from left to right across the entire bolt.
-Imagine trying to organize and control with extreme precision 3000 strands of yarn 55 yards long ... packed tightly together, side by side.
+- In our Fabric, there are about 50 warp yarns in EVERY INCH (2.5 cm) of Fabric ... so about 3000 warp yarns from left to right across the entire bolt (of greige).
+Imagine trying to organize and control with extreme precision 3000 strands of yarn 55 yards (50 meters) long ... packed tightly together, side by side.
 And we aren't even talking about the weaving yet!

 - With our Lynx Pattern, there are four different colors woven together.
 The warp is KHAKI, and the weft colors are NATURAL, TAUPE and BROWN